 8. Please indicate how important, or otherwise, you would consider the advice of each of the following in making a decision as to whether or not you would be comfortable to receive (or for your partner to receive) a group B strep vaccine during pregnancy.

 - Partner

 - ▶ A midwife

 - An obstetrician

 - ▶ Your GP

 - Written handouts provided by the NHS

-- Information on the internet, for example, parent forums
+- ▶ Information on the internet, for example, parent forums

 - ▶ The media

-- Friends and family

-- ▶ Other

 by social class.